JKubovy/Scripts/README.md

 matches all folder starting with letter **P** or **H** and ending with **_movie**

 All possible script argument can be found with ```rensub --help```

+## Fix Opera
+Remove default search engine from Opera.
+It has to be run **as Administrator** after every Opera's update.
+Basically it compromise file with saved search engines but in clever way so Opera don't say it's been corrupted.